!– Global site tag (gtag.js) - Google Analytics –>

 "The human race has many worlds in which to experience the future – a single individual does not."
 Sadly, we cannot leap from one existing, time line to another when we are not satisfied with the one we are on, that privilege is reserved for our collective consciousness, each individual experiencing a different path through time.
 But what if..?

 Having no autonomy as we progress through time is simply the most horrific and frightening thing that we could ever possibly imagine.
 It is also annoying to think that nothing we have done in our past has made any difference and that, quite frankly, life is pointless.
 So, if Evolution's carrot is not your cup of tea, then Free Will probably is...

-An alternative theory for those who support change is that the future does indeed exist, and that every possible direction we might take is already out there, but we can choose which path we wish to take: An infinite number of parallel universes all written down and waiting.
+For those who support change but like stability this theory is bound to please: The future does indeed exist, every possible direction we might take is already out there, from whose archives we may choose which path we wish to take.
+An infinite number of parallel worlds all written down and waiting.

 Schrödinger, metaphorically, puts a cat in a box with a sealed jar of poisonous gas and a device that will break the jar if it detects a particle changing state.
 As far as quantum mechanics is concerned, at any time in the near future the cat is both alive and dead, until we open the box to observe.
 Thus, the MWI adequately explains this cat paradox, by saying, "Each possibility has its own place in the future, simultaneously," namely, a superposition of states.

 We have choices with many possible outcomes, in the view of quantum physicists and the sub-atomic world.
-But even they assume that the laws of physics must be upheld, they just haven't quite figured out what they all are, yet... making us all the more entangled, especially in the macro world of our perceived reality!
+But even they assume that the laws of physics must be upheld, they just haven't quite figured out what they all are, yet... leaving us all the more entangled, especially in the macro world of our perceived reality!

 Nothing by itself Exists: